Danilo-Gabriel/Dev_FullStack/quarkus-social/README.md

 ./mvnw package -Dnative -Dquarkus.native.container-build=true
 ```

-You can then execute your native executable with: `./target/bitcoin-1.0.0-SNAPSHOT-runner`
+You can then execute your native executable with: `./target/quarkus-social-1.0.0-SNAPSHOT-runner`

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.

+## Related Guides

+- REST ([guide](https://quarkus.io/guides/rest)): A Jakarta REST implementation utilizing build time processing and Vert.x.
+This extension is not compatible with the quarkus-resteasy extension, or any of the extensions that depend on it.

 ## Provided Code